-The 3D nature of the shapes in the logo is also problematic, with different shapes and angles competing for attention.
+The 3D nature of the logo shapes is also problematic, with different shapes and angles competing for attention.

 The overall effect is awkward, complicated, and jarring.

-This logo is a good example of what can go wrong when you have too many elements competing for attention.
+This logo is an excellent example of what can go wrong when you have too many elements competing for attention.

 Simplicity is a fundamental best practice of branding, as we discuss in our logo design guide:

 Take a moment and think about the most famous brands you know.
 Most likely, you’ve thought of companies like Apple, Volkswagen, Target, McDonald’s, etc. What do they all have in common?
 They all have logos that are simple and easily recognized when printed in color, grayscale, or in black and white.